30 Tips how to Create a unique Travel Journal to Capture your Travel Memories

-A feeling is what a human being looks after.
+When we see or experience something, it is the feeling we had which we will keep remembering.
 Written words without provoking a special feeling will be easily forgotten.
 A very detailed depiction of a feeling, however, is a lifetime memory.

 10. Write about encounters and mention the names of the people you met

 On the one hand we travel to see fascinating places, on the other hand, to meet the people inhabiting those places.

 Special encounters are what a traveler is all behind because a good conversation will never be forgotten.

 Remember the names of the people you met.
 Sometimes it’s not enough to remember a certain person by just rereading its name in your journal.
 Therefore, include some features that characterize the person best, e.g. remarkable details like ‘the guy with the long beard, funny hat, fancy hairstyle’… whatever reminds you of the person you met.

 11. Capture inspiring quotes of people you met

 Don’t rewrite funny dialogues or remarkable statements from conversations you had.

 Rather put them literally between quotation marks.
 You’ll feel reminded better of a person who said something meaningful and taught you a lesson.